Mandraxed/PIA-VPN/README.md

 TODO
 The script in current form may cache passwords in memory.
 A later version should use 'auth-nocache' options to prevent this.
 The script could be automated to run at login (though this should require negative commenting of the script so it is not accidentally automated).
+Finally, the script should allow users to permit unnecessary code be commented out after first run (to avoid repetition of unnecessary processes after first run).

 Version 0.1 - Amber Alligator.